Siv005/Movie-search-engine/README.md

+created a website  "movie search engine" using react.js. when you search for the movie name it shows the movie list according to you search and it shows the result dynamically when you click on the search icon.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.